Pokemon-Fan-Games/PokemonEssentialsGameUpdater/README_en.md

 ## Releasing a new game update

-If you have followed the previous steps, and have bundled the `poke_updater.exe` and `pu_settings.txt` with your newly released game, congratulations!
-The updater is now in use for the first version that includes it.
+If you have followed the previous steps, and have bundled the `poke_updater.exe` and `pu_config` with your newly released game, congratulations!
+The updater is now ready to be used in the first version that includes it.

 When a new version is to be released, some of the values will need to be maintained for the updater to recognize a new release: